 similar services exist in other parts of canada

 What is parenting coordination?

-Parenting coordination is a form of alternative dispute resolution that can help parents implement their parenting plan, usually after a court order for custody and access is in place.
+Parenting coordination is a form of alternative dispute resolution that can help parents implement their parenting plan, usually after a court order is in place.
 Parenting coordinators (PCs) are often mental health professionals, but lawyers and mediators can also function as PCs.

 Most have some knowledge of divorce/separation, child development and relevant legislation and have some experience dealing with high conflict families.

 A PC may be able to help you and your ex-partner implement and follow your parenting plan.
 If you have a dispute with your ex-partner, the PC can assist you to come to a compromise.
 A PC could also assist you to improve your problem solving, communication and conflict resolution skills.